Driving club: Benson Driving Club

-The Four Horse Club
+Four Horse Club

-The (friendly) rival Four Horse Club was founded the year after the BDC, in April 1808, but didn't last as long.
+The (friendly) rival Four Horse Club was founded the year after the BDC, in April 1808, but did not last as long.
 It was founded because the membership of the BDC was limited to 25 people.
 Charles Buxton, the inventor of the Buxton bit, along with some friends therefore founded the Four Horse Club.
 It was also informally known by various other names, as the Four-In-Hand Club (after four-in-hand), the Whip Club, and the Barouche Club.
 The third name was after a type of horse carriage called a barouche, which was driven by its members.
 The club rules dictated that a barouche should have silver mounted harnesses, rosettes at their heads, yellow bodies, "dickies", and bay horses.
 However, the final requirement was relaxed.
 Club members Sir Henry Peyton and Mr Annesley drove roan horses.

 The Four Horse Club rules also had strict dictates about clothing for the drivers.
 They required a drab coat that reached down to one's ankles, decorated with large mother-of-pearl buttons, and three tiers of pockets; a blue waistcoat with inch-wide yellow stripes; knee-length breeches with strings and rosettes, made of plush; and a hat that was at least 3.5 inch deep in the crown.
 The Club regularly drove as a group to Salt Hill, where they spent a convivial evening and the night, before driving back to London.

 The FHC encountered difficulties in 1820, revived in 1822 with slightly different club rules, but only lasting until 1826.
-An 1820 joke went the rounds, of a person addressing a FHC member, saying "I hear that you men have broken up.".
+An 1820 joke went the rounds, of a person addressing a FHC member, saying "I hear that you men have broken up."
 To which, the reply was "No. We've broken down; the FHC had not enough in hand to keep on with."
 The modified rules called for a brown landaulet carriage, without ornaments; no restrictions upon horse colour; and brass mounted harnesses.

-The Richmond Driving Club
+Richmond Driving Club

 The Richmond Driving Club was founded in 1838 by Lord Chesterfield.
 It only lasted until 1845.
 It used to meet at Lord Chesterfield's house, and drive, in procession, to dinner at the Castle Hotel in Richmond.
 It was satirized by Robert Smith Surtees:

 The Duke of Beaufort, named in the poem, did take part in the processions, but was not actually a member of the RDC.
 Mr Angerstein, also named, was a particularly reckless driver, whose reputation led no-one to want to ride with him.
 An anecdote relates that on one occasion someone unwittingly climbed into Angerstein's carriage after dinner for the ride home.
 Angerstein, so excited that someone had actually chosen to ride with him, set off immediately, without waiting for the rest of the procession, and so suddenly that his passenger was thrown head-over-heels.
 The passenger, realizing whose carriage he had embarked upon, saying nothing jumped straight off.